jayakrishnanl/PostgresPatroniCluster/README.md

 3. The tenancy used for provisoning must have service limits increased to accomodate the build.
 4. Create or choose existing Regional Public Subnet where Bastion node and Regional Private Subnet where Postgresql nodes are to be launched.

-> :This module does not create the VCN/Subnets or other components to match real life requirements and you are expected to have an existing functional VCN where you already have your other resources running.
+> This module does not create the VCN/Subnets or other components to match real life requirements and you are expected to have an existing functional VCN where you already have your other resources running.

 Refer the link [here](https://github.com/oracle/oci-quickstart-prerequisites) for detailed instructions on setting up terraform.